 The tour is 22 days in duration including international flights.
-Please note that due to flight schedules passengers may depart/arrive on day 2.
+Please note that due to flight schedules passengers may depart/arrive on Day 2.

-Travelers booked on 'Land Only', the price includes your arrival/ departure airport transfers if arriving/departing on the start and conclusion date of your tour.
+Travelers booked on a 'Land Only' package, the price includes your arrival/ departure airport transfers if arriving/departing on the start and conclusion date of your tour.
 Please advise your international flight times to reservations.